Cibolo, Texas: Government

 The City of Cibolo is a council-manager type government.
 The city has a mayor and seven council members elected for three-year terms, with a two-term maximum.
 The seven council members currently are elected by and represent individual districts.
 Council members' duties include enacting local legislation (ordinances), adopting budgets, determining policies, and appointing the city manager, secretary, and attorney.

 The City of Cibolo is also a member of the Alamo Area Council of Governments.

-Schools

-Schertz-Cibolo-Universal City Independent School District (SCUCISD) serves Cibolo students and families.

-High schools

-The high schools cover grades 9–12.
+Education